ReScience/ReScience-submission/article/Larisch-2019.md

 Besides the experiments from the original publication, we reimplemented the experiment for the emergent of stable weights out of the Matlab source code.
 The emergence of stable weights was achieved by presenting a Gaussian input over 500 presynaptic neurons and one postsynaptic AdEx neuron.
-For every trial ($125$ ms) ten Gaussian patterns are created to determine the activity of the 500 input neurons.
+For every trial ($125$ ms), ten Gaussian patterns are created to determine the activity of the 500 input neurons.
 As in the Matlab source code, the learning rates ($A_{LTP}$ and $A_{LTD}$) are increased by a factor of ten to speed up the learning.
 The experiments for stable weight learning, to show a specific connectivity pattern, require the original homeostatic mechanism.